Days of Wine and Roses (Playhouse 90): Film

-A film adaptation of the teleplay was produced in 1962 by Martin Manulis with Blake Edwards directing Jack Lemmon, Lee Remick, Charles Bickford and Jack Klugman.
+A film adaptation of the teleplay was produced in 1962 by Martin Manulis with Blake Edwards directing Jack Lemmon, Lee Remick, Charles Bickford, and Jack Klugman.
 Bickford was the only member of the TV cast to repeat his role in the movie.
-When Frankenheimer was not chosen to direct the movie, he was told by his agent, "John, they say you're not a comedy director."
+When Frankenheimer was not chosen to direct the movie, his agent said "John, they say you're not a comedy director."
 (Lemmon and Edwards, prior to 1962, were mainly associated with comedies.)
 The film featured a song of the same name by Henry Mancini and Johnny Mercer.

 Some critics observed that the movie lacked the impact of the original television production.
-For DVD Journal, D. K. Holm described the numerous changes that altered the original considerably when the material was filmed:
+For DVD Journal, D.K.
+Holm described the numerous changes that altered the original considerably when the material was filmed:

 Newer does not necessarily mean better.
-When the opportunity arose to make a film version of JP Miller's powerful TV drama Days of Wine and Roses, actor Jack Lemmon suggested that the studio hire Blake Edwards (according to Edwards, that is) rather than the Playhouse 90 production's original director, John Frankenheimer.
-On the big screen, Roses began as a Fox project, but ended up at Warner Bros. when the Fox studio started going down the Nile with Cleopatra.
-With the advent of Lemmon's participation, little remained of the founding teleplay...
-Lemmon, too, had been in a long string of comedies, and it's easy to assume that both filmmakers were using the opportunity to "stretch."
+When the opportunity arose to make a film version of JP Miller's powerful TV drama Days of Wine and Roses, actor Jack Lemmon suggested that the studio hire Blake Edwards (according to Edwards, that is) rather than the Playhouse 90 production's original director John Frankenheimer.
+On the big screen, Roses began as a Fox project, but ended at Warner Bros. when the Fox studio started going down the Nile with Cleopatra.
+With the advent of Lemmon's participation, little remained of the founding teleplay...Lemmon, too, had been in a long string of comedies, and it's easy to assume that both filmmakers were using the opportunity to "stretch."
 Unfortunately, Edwards, who is kind of a combination of George Stevens (comedy director turned prestige filmmaker) and Vincente Minnelli (excitable content with no distinctive visual style), tilted the original material towards schmaltz, from the comically lush theme-song by Henry Mancini to the exaggerated binge scenes.
-According to one Lemmon biography, the actor felt a little bad about the fact that his friend Cliff Robertson, who had appeared in the TV production, wasn't invited to be in the movie, but the studio insisted on a certified star for the film...
-What's missing is the calm plausibility of the original TV broadcast, revived briefly on cable TV in the 1990s.
+According to one Lemmon biography, the actor felt a little bad about the fact that his friend Cliff Robertson, who had appeared in the TV production, wasn't invited to be in the movie, but the studio insisted on a certified star for the film...What's missing is the calm plausibility of the original TV broadcast, revived briefly on cable TV in the 1990s.

 Musical

 A musical adaptation based on the teleplay and subsequent film was produced by the Atlantic Theater Company in 2023, starring Kelli O'Hara as Kirsten and Brian d'Arcy James as Joe.
 The musical has a book by Craig Lucas and music and lyrics by Adam Guettel, the same writing team behind The Light in the Piazza, and is directed by Michael Greif.
-It opened May 5, 2023 and is scheduled to close July 5 of the same year.
+It opened May 5, 2023.